Beefy, spicy, bold, Beef Chipotle Chili with Beer is a great easy to make chili that will keep the whole family happy and warm on a cold winter's day

 "This chili is so good my husband forgave the use of tomato paste and beans"

 I don't drink beer on a regular basis.
 As a matter of fact, it's so irregular that I might safely say I have two beers a year, and I have those a sip at a time.
 Artisan craft beers are becoming big in Sonoma wine country.
 Almost as big as the wine industry itself.
-As such when we go to a brewhouse, I like to get a sampler, tasting the difference between an amber, ale, stout.
+As such when we go to a brewhouse, I like to get a sampler, tasting the difference between amber, ale, and stout.
 They all taste so different.
 Because I wanted this chili recipe to have a deep flavor, I chose a dark amber Mexican beer, Negra Modelo.
 I also chose to use chipotle powder rather than a chipotle in adobo, but I think you could use either equally well.

 Not being a chili expert (just a chili pretty darn good) I consulted a few cookbooks I own that are chili-centric.
 One book, Chili Madness is written by chili competitors and judge Jane Butel.
 She advocates not covering the pot when you cook chili, stating that covering the chili inhibits the development of flavor and texture.